9mbs/howi/examples/with-nextjs-and-gravatar/README.md

 ### Setup an API Endpoint

-Create a JavaScript file to handle the `/pages/api/gravatar.js`
+Create a JavaScript file to handle the network request and send the data back to the client. `/pages/api/gravatar.js`

 ```js
 const gravatar = require('gravatar');